Norway – Scotland: Johnston second half strike earns visitors the points

 Written by: kaltz

 Norway and Scotland had been given the honour of opening Group 5 with this clash in Oslo.
-The Scottish were setting their sights on a fourth straight World Cup participation, whereas Norway would be hoping that they could challenge for glory this time around.
+The Scottish were setting their sights on a fifth straight World Cup participation, whereas Norway would be hoping that they could challenge for glory this time around.
 Operating with a part-time domestic league, they needed to rely on professionals abroad to raise their level.
 They had it in them to give anyone a match on their day, so it was up to the Scots to make sure that they did not fall into the trap of underestimating their opponents.
 Ullevål Stadion was the venue, and the Norwegians needed to improve on their previous qualification home record, which read 1-1-2 from four matches in their futile attempt at reaching the European Championships in 1988.
 In the same qualification, Scotland had only lost one of their four away matches.

 Norway team news